TristanSScott/RDR/README.md

 # Real-time Distributed Robotics
-This is my school project
+This is my science fair project.